 Voting / Bonus Points: Extra credit up to twenty percent will be awarded based on a vote in class among your peers.
-Students will rate each other's work for creativity and overall appeal.
-To be included in the vote your webpage must be essentially complete by the "Vote Ready" deadline.
+Students will rate each other's work for overall appeal.
+To be in the vote your webpage must be essentially complete by the due date.